pytorch/pytorch/torch/csrc/jit/docs/OVERVIEW.md

 - Then we inline the loop condition into the graph loops.
 - Next we erase loads and stores, removing all Stores and replacing all loads with whatever the in-scope value of the variable name is.
-- Finally, we remove `prim::LoopContinuations` and `prim::ReturnStmts` in the exit_transform pass.
+- Finally, we remove `prim::LoopContinuation`s and `prim::ReturnStmt`s in the exit_transform pass.

 ## Exit Transform ##